I like to put things on spectrums. When it comes to considering how research intensive a story will be, the spectrum might look something like this.

 The considerations involved are:

-I switched genres to adult thrillers, because I had an epiphany that I would be better off writing for the bookstore section I’m usually drawn to (and I was right.)
-When I conceptualized the idea, I was cognizant that nothing in my life was thriller worthy, and so I was consciously aiming for category three (characters and setting I know a lot about) as far as how research intensive I wanted my story to be.
+When I conceptualized the idea for my adult thriller, I was cognizant that nothing in my life was thriller worthy, and so I was consciously aiming for category three (characters and setting I know a lot about) as far as how research intensive I wanted my story to be.
 This may not be true, but I was worried back then that unagented authors have a harder time getting potential interviewees to give them the time of day.
 I did have a police detective in that story, which I knew nothing about, but we don’t see him in his professional role very much in the story, and that was purposeful on my part.
 If I had played up the police angle, I would have had to do a lot more research.

 This post is part of the #AuthorToolboxBlogHop.
 So many great blogs to keep hopping through.
 Click here to join the hop and to see what other writing tips you can glean from this month’s edition.